paul-cayet/setar-trees/README.md

 Objectives
 - porting the default Setar-Trees and Setar-Forest to Python code
-    - Writing Pythonic code
+    - Writing Python code + tests when critical
     - Defining a sensical API
-    - Writing tests
+    - Writing tests + documentation
     - Accelerating the code with Numba
     - benchmarking the models
-    - writing documentation
 - Adding extensions to the model
     - Extra-Setar
     - Boosted-Setar?